simark/documentation/en/User/Read_an_article.md

+---
+language: English
+currentMenu: read_article
+subTitle: Read an article
+---

+# Read an article

-To be translated from French https://github.com/wallabag/documentation/blob/master/fr/02_Documentation_utilisateur/04_Lire_un_article.md
+To be translated from [Lire un article](../../fr/Utilisateur/Lire_un_article.md).